Best Time to Visit Singapore: Weather by Month and Season

 August

+Into August, there’s little change in temperature in Singapore, with a slight increase in rainfall.
 The Sumatran fires still pose a possible risk, and August can often be a difficult month for anyone with breathing problems.
+As with much of the year in Singapore, bursts of thunderstorms are common in August.

-Singapore’s National Day, celebrating the city state’s independence, falls on August 9th every year.
+Singapore’s National Day, celebrating the city state’s independence falls on August 9th every year.
 Catch the huge parade and spectacle at Marina Bay to take part in all the fun!

 • Average Temperature: 27ºC / 81ºF